Languages of Eswatini

-Eswatini is home to several languages.
-Native languages are SiSwati, Zulu, Tsonga, Afrikaans, and English.
-Recent immigrant languages include Chichewa and Southern Sotho.
+Eswatini is home to two official languages.
+The native language is Siswati.
+Recent immigrant languages include Chichewa, Tsonga, and Zulu.

 National and official languages

-Swazi, a Southern Bantu language, is the national language of Eswatini, and is spoken by approximately 95 percent of Swazis.
-Swazi and English are the country's two official languages, and proceedings of the Parliament of Eswatini take place in both languages.
+Siswati, a Southern Bantu language, is the native language of Eswatini, and is spoken by approximately 95 percent of Swazis.
+Siswati and English are the country's two official languages, and proceedings of the Parliament of Eswatini take place in both languages.

-Swazi language education is present in all national schools, and literacy in Swati—defined as the ability to read and write the language—is very high in Eswatini.
-Swazi is also used in mass media.
+Swazi language education is present in all national schools, and literacy in Swati — defined as the ability to read and write the language — is very high in Eswatini.
+Siswati is also used in mass media.

-English is the medium of instruction, and is taught in all public and private schools.
-Competency in English is a prerequisite for admission into most post-secondary institutions.